APRA & PPCA

 Who is APRA?

-APRA collects and distributes copyright royalties for composers, lyricists and music publishers.
+APRA is a not-for-profit organisation that collects and distributes copyright royalties for composers, lyricists and music publishers.
 It issues licenses for the public performance and communication rights for copyright owners of musical works.

 Who is the PPCA?